Jay4BioPZ/adarescueteam-beerquest/story.md

 We found that one of the clusters had a proportion of more than 80% of reviewers who share similar linguistic characteristic, which very heavily pointed towards gluten-free users.

-**[actual]:  This analysis however served to prove the differences between gluten-free and non-gluten-free users, but was not at all sufficient to identify the Bobos inside the gluten-free reviewers.
-_adapt?_
-> _As our investigation zeroed in on a cohort possibly standing out amidst the realm of gluten-free consumers, our certainty grew—we sensed we were threading the right path.
-Our findings highlighted a captivating set of users, yet the enigmatic 'Bobo's' remained evasive, slipping beyond our reach.
-Enter our guiding light: 'El Logressor' (logistic regression), our hope in unraveling their mystery._
+As our investigation zeroed in on a cohort possibly standing out amidst the realm of gluten-free consumers, our certainty grew—we sensed we were threading the right path.
+Our findings highlighted a captivating set of users, yet the enigmatic ‘Bobo’s’ remained evasive, slipping beyond our reach.
 That is why we needed to go deeper in the analysis of the vocabulary.
+Enter our guiding light: ‘El Logressor’ (logistic regression), our hope in unraveling their mystery.

-We established a logistic classifier predicting whether or not a person is a glutenfree user or not based on the adjectives and adverb he use.
-We then analysed the features that most effectively predict the features that best predict if the ratings are from glutenfree consumers or not.
-On contrary, the words could be present for glutenfree users and conventional beers users but with counts with large variability.
+Indeed, El Logressor is a logistic classifier that predicts whether or not a person is a glutenfree user based on the adjectives and adverb he uses.

+''' We then analysed the features that most effectively predict if the ratings are from glutenfree consumers or not.
+On the contrary, the words could be present for glutenfree users and conventional beers users but with counts with large variability.
 In this bag-of-words, some of them are commonly used but some words, such as metal, is very close to the first word that we think is related with BOBO.
-A second analysis about words that are only used by glutenfree user has been performed, and we get similar accuracy of the model.
+A second analysis about words that are only used by glutenfree user has been performed, and we get similar accuracy of the model.'''

-we design qa claassifier to detect paragraphs from bobo.

-To further follow this lead, we asked ourselves if the gluten-free consumers exhibit specific linguistic characteristics?
-Or is this vocabulary just usually used only for describing the gluten-free beers?
+'''To further follow this lead, we asked ourselves if the gluten-free consumers exhibit specific linguistic characteristics?
+Or is this vocabulary just usually used only for describing the gluten-free beers?'''

-To answer this question, we will define glutenfree users as consumers that have rated more than one glutenfree beers.